kopigreenx/adovue/README.md

 ```

 ### Server Installation
-Install the dependencies and devDependencies and start the Client.
+Install the dependencies and devDependencies and start the Server.

 ```sh
 $ cd server